Preparing your manuscript for Manuscript Analysis or Virtual Beta Reader

 We recommend writing at least 4,000 words to ensure you get a meaningful amount of feedback on your writing.

-Manuscript Analysis works with documents of up to 300,000 words.
-If your story is over 300,000 words, the Manuscript Analysis may still run on your text but might not give optimal results.
+Manuscript Analysis and Virtual Beta Reader work with documents of up to 300,000 words.
+If your story is over 300,000 words, Manuscript Analysis and Virtual Beta Reader may still run on your text but might not give optimal results.

 Separate your chapters clearly